 5. Get to the Bottom of the Territory Marking

 It’s common for cats to mark or spray when they feel threatened or when their space feels invaded.
 Are you adding a new little human to your family?
 Your cat may be rebelling by marking.
-Anecdotally, cats can detect hormone changes in women so your cat may be able to tell if you’re expecting before you can!
+Anecdotally, cats can detect hormone changes in women so your cat can tell if you’re expecting before you can!

-If this is the case, be sure to give your cat lots of extra affection and reassure her that she’s still a valued member of the family.
+If this is the case, be sure to give your cat lots of extra affection and reassure her that she’s still a valued family member.

 The Best Way to Clean Cat Pee Out of Your Bed

 If your cat peed on the bed while it was covered in cushions and blankets, you’ll need to strip the entire bed and put everything in the wash.
 But remember, not just any detergent will do!
 You must use an enzyme cleaner and odor destroyer for it to fully remove the bacteria that causes the smell that attracts your cat.

-Spray or pour the enzyme cleaner directly on the spot your cat peed.
+Spray or pour the enzyme cleaner directly on the spot where your cat peed.
 Then put the linens in the wash in hot water.
 If you have a steam washer, set the cycle to steam.
 You can use your regular detergent as well.

 When the cycle finishes, be sure to give the linens a good “sniff test.”
 If you smell any residual odors, run another cycle using OxiClean or Borax (test fabrics and make sure your washer can handle these products).
 After the second cycle, dry normally.

-If you have the popular Little Green Machine from BISSELL®, you can use that to finish off the area.
+If you have the popular Little Green Machine from BISSELL®, use that to finish off the area.

 The ultimate goal is to eliminate any odor and bacteria that might give your cat reason to think your bed is her new pee spot.
 It may also take a few rounds of cleaning to completely remove the pee.